developbio/ivf_clinic_data/README.md

 # IVF Clinic Data

-See [riemann.bio]("https://riemann.bio") for interactive geographic plot of city-level trends in assisted reproductive therapy usage.
+See [riemann.bio]("https://riemann.bio") for an interactive version of the above plot of city-level trends in assisted reproductive therapy usage.

 <img src=cycle_by_type_vs_year.png>